 Having trouble closing on A-level sales talent?
 Losing too many recruiting battles to the competition?
-The problem could be your timing and stalled momentum, so let’s take a look at some of the possible causes.
+The problem could be your timing and stalled momentum throughout the sales recruiting process, so let’s take a look at some of the possible causes.

 A slow hiring funnel.
 Think about the Speed-to-Lead concept you have down to a science in your sales process.
 If your sales reps take forever to respond to an interested customer, that customer is going somewhere else.

 The same thing applies to candidates and your hiring funnel.
 If you’re taking too long to respond to interested candidates, those candidates are going to lose interest.
 And when that happens, you can kiss your chances of recruiting top-tier goodbye.

 More offers, more problems.
 At least for employers, that is.
 It’s a jobseeker’s market right now.
 That means those candidates you’re interviewing probably have at least a few different offers already sitting in their pocket.
 Or are about to.